Help Center

 Compare Widget

-With the help of this widget, you can display the comparison table on the chosen page to illustrate the comparison of the selected products.
+With the help of this widget, the comparison table can be displayed on the chosen page to illustrate the comparison of the selected products.

-In the Content settings section, you can choose the type of data that will be displayed in the comparison table.
-You can either change the default items or add a new one by clicking the “Add Item” button.
+In the Compare settings tab, one can set the WooCommerce product data that will be displayed in the comparison table.
+One can either change the default items or add a new one by clicking the “Add Item” button.

-The Settings section provides a few more options.
+The Settings tab provides a few more options:

-• In the Empty Compare Text field, you should insert the text which will appear if there are no comparison lists;
+• Empty Compare Text — a text which will appear if there are no comparison lists;

-• The Scrolled Table option allows the table to be scrolled horizontally;
+• Scrolled Table — a toggle that allows the table to be scrolled horizontally;

 Was this article helpful?